ermongroup/cs228-notes/preliminaries/applications/index.md

 ![faces1](progressiveGAN.png)
 ![faces1](pnpgan.png)

-Note that the model is not perfect and hence the images are not perfect and may need to be refined.
-In the above examples, some images do not represent the objects correctly; however, sampling generates images that are very similiar to what one might expect.
+Note that the images are not perfect and may need to be refined; however, sampling generates images that are very similiar to what one might expect.

 ## In Painting